 - the Council supports Shenley schools in the provision of swimming lessons for schoolchildren through grants to the Shenley Primary School and Clore Shalom school for coach transport.

-In conjunction with councillors representing Shenley on the Hertsmere Borough Council (Anthony Spencer and Peter Wayne) and Hertfordshire County Council, the Parish Council also represents Shenley’s interests to a wide variety of public bodies.
+In conjunction with councillors representing Shenley on the Hertsmere Borough Council and Hertfordshire County Council, the Parish Council also represents Shenley’s interests to a wide variety of public bodies.
 For example, the Council is consulted by –

 - Hertsmere Borough Council and Hertfordshire County Council on matters such as council facilities, roads, and planning and development.
 The Council has developed a Parish Plan to inform its response to consultations, and help the Council respond to the needs of the community;